janusqa/DjangoStore/README.md

 - Computed columns are supported.
 See Inventory Status example with ProductAdmin
 - Can add related fields to the listing.
 See ProductAdmin example.
 We can also show a particular field of the related object.
 It's in the example implemented by using a method called collection_title
 - Can override base query using "get_queryset".
 See CollectionAdmin
+- Add links to related objects/fields in a list.
+See CollectionAdmin

 ### IMAGES via Admin
 - add MEDIA_URL and MEDIA_ROOT to settings.py in main project folder